 cum laude and Order of the Coif from Wayne State Law School in 1989.
 Following law school, he clerked for the Hon.
 Marilyn Kelly on the Michigan Court of Appeals.
 Before joining the ACLU staff, he worked in private practice for seven years, specializing in civil rights litigation and civil and criminal appeals.
-Professor Steinberg is a former high school teacher and coach, community organizer, and president of the Ann Arbor Chapter of the National Lawyers Guild.
+Professor Steinberg is a former high school teacher and coach, community organizer, board member of the Michigan Coalition on Human Rights, and president of the Ann Arbor Chapter of the National Lawyers Guild.
 He is also a founding board member of Michigan Peace Action.

 Comments/Suggestions | Site Map | Work Requests | Admin Portal | Disclaimer | Supported Browsers | U of M Home

 University of Michigan.
 All images property of Michigan Law

 The University of Michigan Law School.